artyomb/artyomb.github.io/info.md

 This website is a GitHub Page of the account [https://github.com/artyomb](https://github.com/artyomb).
 It uses Jekyll framework to generate pages.
 And slightly customized `minima` theme.

-The site is still under construction and supposed to change as fas as I study Jekyll more.
+The site is still under construction and is supposed to change as fas as I study Jekyll more.

 # Projects
 My projects on GitHub.
-I've started push the project only a month ago.
+I've started push the projects only a month ago.
 So, there aren't a lot of them.

 ### **Ruby fun**
 ---